Tara De Vries

-Tara Madelein De Vries (born 6 October 1998) is a Turkish-Dutch beauty pageant titleholder who won Miss Turkey Universe 2018.
+Tara Madelein De Vries (born 6 October 1998) is a Turkish-Dutch model and beauty pageant titleholder who won Miss Turkey Universe 2018.
 She represented Turkey in Miss Universe 2018.
 De Vries was born in the Netherlands to a Dutch father and Turkish mother, and moved to Turkey at age 12.
 She studies economics and administration at Koç University.

 Her mother, Özlem Kaymaz, was also crowned Miss Turkey in 1992.